Lasith Malinga: Coaching career

-In February 2018, he was appointed as the bowling mentor for the Mumbai Indians team though Shane Bond served as the bowling coach for the side in 2018 IPL season.
+In February 2018, he was appointed as the bowling mentor for the Mumbai Indians team though Shane Bond served as the bowling coach for the team in 2018 IPL season.
 Mumbai Indians franchise revealed that Malinga would provide supportive role as a mentor and would be part of the coaching staff ahead of the 2018 IPL season.
 Prior to the decision made by the Mumbai Indians, Malinga was released from the Mumbai Indians team for the 2018 IPL auction due to his poor bowling performances at the 2017 IPL season.

 In 2022, he took on the role of fast bowling coach for the Rajasthan Royals.
 He also maintained a coaching role for the MI Cape Town and MI New York franchise through the SA20 and ILT20 seasons in 2022.

 Subsequently, he was appointed as the bowling coach for Mumbai Indians in 2023 for the 2024 IPL season.

+Further interests

+After retiring as a professional cricketer, Malinga announced that his "newest passion" was songwriting, releasing his debut album 'Life' in 2023, and subsequently releasing numerous EPs and collaborations, in both Sinhalese and Hindi.

+The single 'Mama Pathuwe', from his 2025 album Seda Salu, has over one million listens on Spotify.

+Besides music, he is also a collector and breeder of koi carp, describing fish keeping as 'my biggest hobby', and posting regular updates on his YouTube channel about the health and wellbeing of his many pet fish.